Website Advertisement

 4 safety tips for Uber and Lyft passengers

-You hear in the news all the time of riders unfortunately becoming victims when taking an Uber or Lyft.
-Down below is a list of four things riders can do to be safe the next time they take an Uber or Lyft.
+We frequently hear about riders unfortunately becoming victims of crime when taking an Uber or Lyft.
+Below is a list of four actionable things riders can do to ensure their safety the next time they use a rideshare service.

 Advertisement